tboschi/SuperHK/README.md

 Differences with previous version:
 * Sources and script have been moved to the `src` directory.
 This is in view of moving to an API+library style.
-* Sparse matrices are used now to compure Jacobian and Hessian improving speed by a factor of 5.
+* Sparse matrices are used now to compute Jacobian and Hessian improving speed by a factor of 5.

 Differences with v2.0:
 * Atmospheric sample is supported.
 * Cross-compilation across the cluster is now available; see the documentation on how to use it.
-* The energy scaling error is handled more exactly as it is implemented as an anlaytic function.
+* The energy scaling error is handled more exactly as it is implemented as an analytic function.
-* The ```Oscillator``` and ```ChiSquared``` classes have been remodelled to improve optimization and maximise use of vector instructions.
+* The ```Oscillator``` and ```ChiSquared``` classes have been remodeled to improve optimization and maximize use of vector instructions.
-* The chi2 penalisation term is automatically added.
+* The chi2 penalization term is automatically added.
 * The ```CardDealer``` class has been rewritten as a template class.